Cardinals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have won in 23, or 41.8%, of the 55 contests they have been named as odds-on underdogs this year.
+- The Cardinals have won 44.6% of the games this season when they were the moneyline favorite (29-36).

-- St. Louis has entered 14 games this season as the underdog by +125 or more and is 6-8 in those contests.
+- St. Louis has a record of 32-42 when it has played as moneyline favorites with odds of -110 or shorter (43.2% winning percentage).

-- The Cardinals have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.
+- Based on this matchup's moneyline, the Cardinals have an implied win probability of 52.4%.

-- St. Louis and its opponents have hit the over in 61 of its 129 games with a total this season.
+- In the 130 games in which bookmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 62 times (62-64-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!